zompi2/EditorCameraPositionUE4/README.md

 **Does it work for camera position and rotation when piloting actors?**
 Yes it does!

-## Marketplace!
+## Fab

-This plugin can be downloaded from the Unreal Engine Marketplace!
-Here's **[the link to it](https://www.unrealengine.com/marketplace/en-US/product/9864b623739f4fbab30f4d877b137fc9).**
+This plugin can be downloaded from the Unreal Engine Fab!
+Here's **[the link to it](https://www.fab.com/listings/c7a13871-0671-45d5-971c-2f5b3d53d3c0).**
-The version of this plugin on a marketplace is **1.0.6**.
+The version of this plugin on Fab is **1.1.1**.
-Unreal Marketplace doesn't support plugins for UE4.
-For UE4.27 you can download the prebuilt plugin from **[here](https://github.com/zompi2/EditorCameraPositionUE4/raw/packs/Packs/EditorCameraPosition-4.27.zip).**
+If you want to download it for UE4.27 you can download the prebuilt plugin from **[here](https://github.com/zompi2/EditorCameraPositionUE4/raw/packs/Packs/EditorCameraPosition-4.27.zip).**

 ## Anything else?